Rachel Linnett. Published, minus the meltdown.

 What I offer is support with everything else — the stubborn internal blocks, the relentless inner critic, the doubts and fears that surface during the writing process, the difficult dynamics with editors or publishing teams, the burnout, and the sense of carrying the whole journey alone.

-My role is to help you stay connected to your voice, your purpose, and the deeper reason you began writing in the first place — so you can bring your book into the world.
+My role is to help you stay connected to your voice, your purpose, and the deeper reason you began writing in the first place — so you can finish with clarity, confidence, and your sense of joy intact.

 How I Can Help You

 Writing a meaningful book is rarely just about words on a page.
-It’s often a deeply personal journey that asks us to grow along the way.
+It's a deeply personal journey that asks you to grow along the way — and that's where I come in.

 Together, we work with practical tools that help you:

-navigate the emotional ups and downs of the creative process
+• navigate the emotional terrain of the creative process

 Experience That Shapes My Work